This is the website of the

 Opening hours: Monday and Tuesday, 0900 – 1500, Wednesday, 0845 – 1445, Thursday, 0930 – 1445, Friday, 0930 – 1145

-Copies of the Neighbourhood Plan are also available here
+Copies of the Neighbourhood Plan and additional documents are also available here

 How this affects you